takagiy/validated-extendable.js/README.md

 import { ValidatedMutable } from "validated-extendable";
 import { z } from "zod";

 /* By default, all properties are readonly.
-You can use 'ValidatedMutable' instead of 'Validated' to make them mutable */ class Person extends ValidatedMutable( z.object({
+To make them mutable, you can use 'ValidatedMutable' instead of 'Validated'. */ class Person extends ValidatedMutable( z.object({
     name: z.string().min(1),